Feeling frustrated about physical disability and sex

 It always helps to be open to new ideas of sexual expression.
 A man with a disability may find that he achieves an erection through physical stimulus and touch, rather than erotic vision or thought.
 Such erections are not always sustainable or strong enough for penetrative sex.
 However, there's still plenty of room for other forms of sexual enjoyment, such as oral sex or the Karezza technique.

 Remember, you are not alone!
 Although it may be a challenge, a large part of enjoying sex is figuring out the new ways in which your body works.
-There are tons of forums, websites, and groups for people in similar situations.
+There are tons of forums, websites, such as Sexuality and Disabilities, and groups for people in similar situations.
 These communities can provide practical advice, tips, and a place to talk to about your shared experience.
-You may also want to check out the following books for information on sex and disability:

 While it may require a little creative thinking, you can find a way to be satisfied sexually, both alone and with a partner.